 - The Marine Electrician Certification from the American Boat & Yacht Council (ABYC): This is a high-level program, and requires that students take a basic electrical program first.
 Find an electrical school near you.

 There are also programs offered by certain trade schools and community colleges.
-For example, Broward College offers a marine electrician technical program that students can take to earn a certification.

 About Marine Electrical Courses